apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Security.md

 # Configuration Security

+This document describes how to retrieve and secure CAS configuration and properties.

 ## Spring Cloud

 Securing CAS settings and decrypting them is entirely handled by the [Spring Cloud](https://github.com/spring-cloud/spring-cloud-config) project.